FuelLabs/fuel-specs/main.md

 We assume that a FuelVM can start if it has the capability of (potentially dynamically) allocating up to `VM_MAX_RAM` of main memory; we also depend on a simple assumption that a Fuel VM does not deallocate memory.

-Arithmetic and logic opcodes have operands that use 6-bit register identifiers, permitting access to up to 64 registers, and 12-bit immediate values.
-Control flow opcodes are similar to arithmetic operands, but support 24-bit immediate values.
-Ethereum-style opcodes have operands that use 6-bit register identifiers, permitting access to up to 64 registers (and no immediate values).

 Integers are represented in [big-endian](https://en.wikipedia.org/wiki/Endianness) format, and all operations are unsigned.
 Boolean `false` is `0` and Boolean `true` is `1`.

 Registers are 64 bits (8 bytes) wide.
 Words are the same width as registers.